Jeswanth-009/StudentConnect/backend/railway_deployment_guide.md

 # Railway.app Deployment Guide - Step by Step

-## IMPORTANT: Fix for "Nixpacks build failed - No start command" Error
+## IMPORTANT: Fix for "cd backend && pip install" Error

+**Updated Fix - Exit Code 127:**
+1. The backend files have been copied to the root directory
+2. Railway now installs from `requirements.txt` in root
+3. The start command runs `uvicorn main:app` directly from root

 If you get an error about Railway detecting Node.js instead of Python:
 1. The empty `package.json` file has been removed